cashubtc/nuts/bonded-pol.md

 birth_epoch < deactivation_epoch < redemption_end_epoch
 ```

 `redemption_end_epoch` is immutable.
 The mint MUST accept redemption through the epoch immediately preceding it.
-In every epoch at or after `redemption_end_epoch`, both the issued and spent MMRs MUST equal their state at `redemption_end_epoch`; any residual outstanding balance is an expired liability and does not prevent bond withdrawal.
+In every epoch at or after `redemption_end_epoch`, both the issued and spent MMRs MUST equal their state at `redemption_end_epoch`; any residual outstanding balance is an expired liability and does not prevent bond withdrawal. `final_expiry` is committed NUT-02 metadata but is not interpreted by Bitcoin Script; wallets MUST reject a bonded lifecycle whose epoch-based redemption window is inconsistent with their policy for the advertised wall-clock expiry.

 If `closing_epoch` is set, the proposed epoch MUST contain exactly the same keyset IDs as the active epoch, every keyset MUST be inactive, and no issued MMR may change.
 Spent MMRs continue through each keyset's redemption window.